 Screening is important to diagnosing cancer and can lead to an earlier diagnosis, making cancer treatment shorter and can ultimately increase the chances of survival.

-At UAB Medicine and the O’Neal Comprehensive Cancer Center, we offer effective, time-tested, and cutting-edge tools and techniques for cancer screening.
+At UAB Medicine and the UAB O’Neal Comprehensive Cancer Center, we offer effective, time-tested, and cutting-edge tools and techniques for cancer screening.
 A few of our specialized areas include:

 Breast Cancer – Screening and Diagnostic